 - Loss of consciousness

+Women can experience a heart attack differently than men.
 For some women, chest pain may not be the first sign of heart trouble.
 These women report less common symptoms, such as unusual tiredness, trouble sleeping, indigestion, and anxiety up to a month before the heart attack.
-Women with diabetes often have more atypical symptoms.
+Women with diabetes often have less common symptoms.

 If you think you may be having a heart attack, call 911.